 Not all devices support interactive titles.
 Chromecasts are the most notable devices not support it as well as most of the Apple devices too.
 You can see the full list here.

-Full List of Interactive Titles on Netflix
+Full List of Interactive Specials on Netflix